thomasdondorf/puppeteer-cluster/README.md

 Specifies a task for the cluster.
 A task is called for each job you queue via [Cluster.queue].
 Alternatively you can directly queue the function that you want to be executed.
 See [Cluster.queue] for an example.

 #### Cluster.queue([urlOrData,] [taskFunction])
 - `urlOrData` <[string]|[Object]> URL to be called or alternatively an object containing information.
 The string or object will be provided to your task function(s).
-See example TODO for a more complex usage of this argument.
+See [examples] for a more complex usage of this argument.
 - `taskFunction` <[function]> Function like the one given to [Cluster.task].
 If a function is provided, this function will be called (only for this job) instead of the function provided to [Cluster.task].
   - `page` <[Page]> The page given by puppeteer, which provides methods to interact with a single tab in Chromium.
   - `url` <[string]|[Object]> The data of the job you provided as first argument to [Cluster.queue].
 This might be `undefined` in case you only specified a function.